geogardenclub/geogardenclub.github.io/docs/user-guide/sharing.md

 ## Mark Share Post as Completed

-To set the Share Post to completed, click on the "three dot" menu and select "Mark Share Post to Completed".
+To set the Share Post to completed, tap the "three dot" menu and select "Mark Share Post to Completed".
 This will immediately set the Share Post to completed and hide it from view.

 If you want to see it, tap the Visibility (eye) icon in the top navbar, which toggles the display of completed Share Posts.

 ## Delete Share Post

-To delete a Share Post, click on the "three dot" menu and select "Delete Share Post".
+To delete a Share Post, tap the "three dot" menu and select "Delete Share Post".
 This brings up the Delete Share Post screen:

 <img width="300" src="/img/user-guide/share-post-delete.png"/>